LLM in American Indian and Indigenous Law

 Application deadline: Rolling

-All applications, including supporting materials, are reviewed on a space-available basis.
+All applications to the American Indian and Indigenous Law LLM degree, including supporting materials, are reviewed on a space-available basis.

 1. To be eligible to apply to the LLM in American Indian and Indigenous Law program, students must have completed, or be in the process of completing, a JD from an ABA-accredited law school or a degree from an institution outside of the United States that permits students to practice law in that country, such as a JD, LLB, or an equivalent degree.
 All applications must be submitted online via LSAC.
 Applicants with foreign educational credentials must use the LSAC Credential Assembly Service (CAS).

 2. A detailed 800-word personal statement of interest is required.
 The statement should include a discussion of the student's purpose in obtaining the degree, show an interest in the study of the laws applicable to American Indian or other Indigenous peoples, and show potential to engage in scholarly work.